Francesco Totti: Euro 2000

 Totti (right) celebrates alongside teammate Alessandro Del Piero at Euro 2000.
 Totti's performances through the tournament earned him the number 10 shirt of Italy.

 Italy went to Euro 2000 with Totti in excellent form.
-Overall, he scored two goals and provided an assist during the tournament.
+He scored two goals during the tournament.
 His first goal of the tournament came against co-host nation Belgium in the first round, as Totti headed in Demetrio Albertini's cross from a set-piece; he was named man of the match for his performance.
 His second goal of the tournament came against Romania in the quarter-finals, with an accurate strike following Stefano Fiore's assist.
 In Italy's semi-final shootout victory over co-hosts the Netherlands, Totti's confidently chipped penalty was named as one of the "magic moments" of the tournament.
 A few moments before taking the penalty, Totti whispered the famous sentence "Mo je faccio er Cucchiaio" (Roman dialect for "Now I'm scoring with a Panenka") to his teammate and friend Luigi Di Biagio.

 Though Italy lost to reigning World Cup Champions France 2–1 in extra time in the final, he started the play which led to Marco Delvecchio's opening goal; Totti sent an unmarked Gianluca Pessotto down the right wing with a back-heel pass, allowing him space to cross the ball into the area, where it was put into the net by Delvecchio.
 Later, during the second half of the match, Totti provided two scoring opportunities for Alessandro Del Piero, which the Juventus forward was unable to convert.
-Some UEFA sources credit Totti as the man of the match for the Euro 2000 final, due to his performance; however, UEFA's Technical Study Group named French forward Thierry Henry as the award winner.
+Some UEFA sources credit Totti as the man of the match for the Euro 2000 final, due to his performance, while UEFA's Technical Study Group indicates French forward Thierry Henry as the award winner.
 Totti was selected for the 22-man Team of the Tournament due to his performances throughout the European Championship.